 Spring 2018 quarter

-We begin the quarter with regional epic narratives and explore the histories and belief systems of the two regions.
+We begin the quarter with epic narratives and explore the histories and belief systems of the two groups.
 We follow this foundational work with an exploration of folklore practices (customs, rituals, beliefs), examine 19th-century cultural nationalist movements in music and literature, and conclude with how it all plays out in contemporary life, both rural and urban.
 This program may serve as a springboard for further study of the Celtic and Slavic peoples, of folklore, and of the material elements of culture.

 Fields of Studyanthropology cultural studies history literature music

 Online LearningNo Required Online Learning